-By the late 1910s, it became obvious that the last remaining stands of old-growth redwoods were about to disappear.
+By the late 1910s, it became obvious that many stands of old-growth redwoods were about to be logged.
 Because the trees had been linked with fossil records millions of years old, they were looked upon as a living link with the past.
-Thus, the urge to protect these last stands came not from an aesthetic concern, but rather a scientific one.
+Thus, the urge to protect these stands came not from an aesthetic concern, but rather a scientific one.

 Paleontologists Henry Fairfield Osborn of the American Museum of Natural History, Madison Grant of the New York Zoological Society, and John C. Merriam of the University of California at Berkeley founded Save the Redwoods League in 1918.
 The League was formed as a nonprofit organization dedicated to buying redwood tracts for preservation.
 Through donations and matching state funds, the League bought over 100,000 acres of redwood forest between 1920 and 1960.

 The majority of these purchases consisted of North Coast redwood groves.
 The California Department of Parks and Recreation created Jedediah Smith Redwoods State Park, Del Norte Coast Redwoods State Park, Prairie Creek Redwoods State Park, and Humboldt Redwoods State Park in the early 1920s with these lands.

 The Memorial Grove Program of Save the Redwoods League was started in 1921 when the first large donation was given to the League to purchase and dedicate a redwood grove.
 Now more than 700 memorial and honor groves, named for individuals and organizations, have been established in California State Parks and Redwood National Park, with more being added each year.